Why honor moms?

 Now let me say this, God made man in the image of God, and He made woman in the image of God.
 Both of them equally.

 God created man in His own image, in the image of God He created him; male and female He created them.

 God is spirit.
 He’s not human, even though the Bible speaks of Him primarily in masculine terms, it also reveals aspects of God related to women, and particularly mothers.

-He has to right?
-If they are both made in his image, then there are traits he possesses, which both and each of them possess as well.
+He has to, right?
+If they are both made in His image, then there are traits He possesses that both and each of them possess as well.

 Look at some ways this is described.